J-card

-A J-card is the paper card inserted in the plastic storage case of most audio cassette releases, as well as being latterly wrapped around the outside of many Blu-ray and DVD steelbooks and similar special editions.
+A J-card is the folded paper card inserted in the plastic storage case of most audio cassette releases, and of blank and home-recorded MiniDiscs, as well as being latterly wrapped around the outside of many Blu-ray and DVD steelbooks and similar special editions.
 The J-card usually contains an image of the album cover, a track listing, credits, and copyright information, with some releases having foldout cards with multiple panels to contain lyrics, liner notes, or additional artwork.
-Most J-cards contain the title of the content on the edge for quick reference while in storage.
+Most J-cards contain the title of the content on the edge (the spine) for quick reference while in storage.

-The J-card gets its name from being folded into the shape of the letter J (when viewed from the side) to fit inside the cassette's case.
+The J-card gets its name from being folded into the shape of the letter J (when viewed from the side) to fit inside the case: a large front panel, a narrow spine, and a short flap that turns in behind the media.

 Today, custom made CD-R covers are often called J-cards.
 Similarly styled covers were used in CD covers in the 1990s for single cases and are still used today.

+Cassette J-cards

+A cassette J-card in three-quarter view and end-on: the front panel, spine and rear flap fold into the shape of a letter J.

+Dimensions

+Cassette tape J-cards are 4 inches (101.6 mm) in height.
+The tracklisting flap is 1 1/16 inches (26.9875 mm).
+The title flap is 1/2 inches (12.7 mm).
+The front flap with album art is 2 9/16 inches (65.0875 mm).
+The other flaps are 1/16 inches (1.5875 mm) less than the one before.
+These J-cards can have 8 possible flaps.

+Variants

+The standard card has three panels (rear flap, spine and front) and measures roughly 4 by 4 1/8 inches (101.6 by 104.8 mm) unfolded.
+Fold-out cards add further panels to the right of the front, each about 1/16 inch narrower than the last so that the folded stack nests inside the front panel.
+Because the rear flap turns in and sits between the case and the cassette, some cards shorten it to a narrow tab, while others extend it to cover the whole back of the case, with slits cut to clear the case's hub posts.

+Cards for blank tapes typically leave the tracklisting flap as ruled lines for handwriting, with the tape's brand and formulation on the front, as pictured above.